-Learn more about databases to give you access to demographic, learning, and financial information; tools you can use at the library including printers, copiers, fax machines, and computers; checkout the latest technology to assist you in planning for your business from our Tech Takeout collection; use our wide variety of magazines and newspapers, and take classes just for business owners.
+Learn more about databases to give you access to demographic, learning, and financial information; tools you can use at the library including printers, copiers, scan/copy/fax service, and computers; checkout the latest technology to assist you in planning for your business from our Tech Takeout collection; use our wide variety of magazines and newspapers, and take classes just for business owners.

 Book a room and conduct your business here